Navdeep Singh Suri: Personal life

-Suri is married to Mani, who has a degree in Economics and is a graphic designer and potter.
+Suri is married to Mani Suri, who holds a degree in economics and works as a graphic designer and potter.
 The couple have two daughters.

+Suri comes from a family with longstanding connections to Punjabi literature.
+He is the grandson of novelist and writer Nanak Singh and the son of publisher Kulwant Singh Suri and writer Attarjit Kaur Suri.
+His literary background has also influenced his work as a translator of Punjabi literature into English.

 Works

 Suri has translated three of his grandfather Nanak Singh's classical Punjabi novels to English.